hiero-ledger/hiero-docs/tutorials/smart-contracts/hscs-workshop/hedera-sdk-js.md

 ls
 ```

-Those flags instruct it to output both EVM bytecode and ABI.
+Those flags instruct `solcjs` to output both EVM bytecode and ABI.
+The `ls` command lists the files that are in the directory,
+and the following files should be present.

 ```text
 # input file